rope50/DWDM-Network-Optimizer/README.md

 ======================

 DWDM Network Links Optimizer links using an heuristic.
-All network can be represented trought a graph, this is a python implementation of an heuristic that is designed
+All network can be represented trought a graph, this is a python implementation of an heuristic that is designed for optimize the links quantity inside the topology.

 The Heuristic works as follows: